TylorS/typed/apps/website/content/learn/04-component-lifetime.md

 </details>

 Try adding a derived sentence that distinguishes zero, one, and several clicks.
-Continue with [building UI components](/explore/building-ui-components) and [Fx services and lifetime](/explore/fx-services-and-lifetime) for component parameters and shared state.
+Then [build TodoMVC](/explore/tutorial) to use derived values in a complete client-side application.